 Meet our Dorney School Governors

 A very warm welcome from the Governors here at Dorney School.
-The Governing Body has seven members varying from teachers, support staff, parents and members of the local community.
+The Governing Body has ten members varying from teachers, parents and members of the local community.
 We work as a team with the Headteacher for the benefit of all the pupils and staff at Dorney School.

 We’re all volunteers and have a diverse background, from education, to safety, Law and I.T.
 We’re here to give the school a strategic direction and to act as ‘a critical friend’ - helping to guide the school to improving the standard of education for all our children.